Cognigy/Documentation/docs/en/docs/live-agent/installation/deployment/prerequisites.md

 ### Sidekiq

-Sidekiq processes background jobs via a multi-threaded process.
+Sidekiq processes background jobs via a multithreaded process.
 This process starts with the entire Rails stack.
 On a very active server, the Sidekiq process can use 1GB+ of memory.